trueadm/ripple/website/docs/guide/reactivity.md

 </Code>

-Like shown in the above example, you can compose normal arrays with reactivity and pass them through props or boundaries.
+As shown in the above example, you can compose normal arrays with reactivity and pass them through props or boundaries.

 However, if you need the entire array to be fully reactive, including when new